Green text on a white background

 BRYAN 1896 (?)
 A-0-1972-2

-During the campaign, Bryan demanded the minting of silver to create new money as the way out of the 90’s depression, running an energetic campaign, traveling 18,000 miles to deliver 600 speeches.
-McKinley on the other hand, never left his porch at home in Ohio, but promised “a full dinner pail” - he won, with Hobart Garret, beating Bryan and Arthur Sewall: 7 million votes to 6.5 million.
-After William Jennings Bryan lost the election the United States government adopted the gold standard.
+Bryan demanded the minting of silver to create new money as the way out of the depression.
+He traveled a total of 18,000 miles to deliver 600 speeches.
+McKinley did not travel or make campaign trail appearances, but promised “a full dinner pail”.
+He won, along with Hobart Garret, and beat Bryan and Arthur Sewall by 7 million votes to 6.5 million.
+After William Jennings Bryan lost the election, the United States government adopted the gold standard.